amorphid/blackjack_object_oriented/README.md

 # Blackjack

+## Game
-## Init
+* Init
-* There is a standard deck of cards.
+  * There is a deck.
   * There is a player.
   * There is a dealer.
-* Player gets two cards.
+  * Player has a hand with two cards.
-* Dealer gets two cards.
+  * Dealer has a hand with two cards.